ubc-library-rc/intro-regex/content/03_basic_syntax.md

 Example 3
 {: .label .label-green}

-Here's our example from the last page:

 ![Anatomy of a regular expression](images/regexp-en.png) Image from [Learn Regex the Easy Way](https://github.com/ziishaned/learn-regex/blob/master/img/regexp-en.png))

-As already mentioned, this regular expression matches any text that is:
+This regular expression matches any text that is:

 - anchored to the start of a line
-- contains any number of the letters `a-z`, the numbers `0-9`, underscores, and/or hyphens
+- contains any of the letters `a-z`, the numbers `0-9`, underscores, and/or hyphens
 - 3 to 15 characters long
 - anchored at the end of the line